Senior Issues Series

 I wake up and sometimes my first thought is not of my lost love-one.
 I wake up with energy and the drive to go on and begin an active day.
 I think about what I will do that day—at work and for fun.

-still I am marching on through my days and sleeping peacefully at night.
+before, but still I am marching on through my days and sleeping peacefully at

 One morning upon awakening I go out for my usual walk—but today the birds are singing; the air is showing a promise that warmth will follow; the fruit trees alongside the roadway are showering me with tiny blossoms, which carried on the gentle breez caress my face—I feel joy in my heart, and energy in my step.
 I feel invigorated and happy.
 I can say that I feel joy once again!